plomgrading/plom/doc/source/rubrics.rst

 The default is somewhere in the middle; anyone can create their own rubrics, and some users can modify all rubrics.

+As a manager, you can change these settings under "Rubrics" in the web interface.

 Rubric revisions
 ^^^^^^^^^^^^^^^^